ssardina-research/sarl-prolog-cap/README.md

 As soon as the agent aquires the skill, a Prolog engine will be created by the skill.
 Then the agent for example can load a KB by consulting the file: `consult_file('myKB.pl')`.
 3. The lowest level will not even use the Prolog capacity and skill provided here, but will directly access SWI-Prolog via the Mochalog API, for example, by creating a prolog engine in the initialization of agents, etc.

 We describe the above strategies with more detail now.
+The first two options are preferred as they hide the details of Mochalog, which can be a bit difficult to understand at first glance.

 ### 1 - Creating a domain-specific Knowlwedge-base capacity/skill.